-In CEU’s bachelor's degree program in Quantitative Social Sciences (QSS), you will study with peers from around the world, address some of the key questions for humanity today using mathematics, data analysis as well as expertise from the social sciences, learn to present your ideas and knowledge effectively, and prepare for exciting careers, all in beautiful Vienna.
+In CEU’s bachelor's degree program in Quantitative Social Sciences (QSS), students learn to address some of the key questions for humanity today using a unique combination of mathematics, computer science, data analysis, and social sciences.
+You will study with peers from around the world, learn to present your ideas and knowledge effectively, and prepare for exciting careers, all in beautiful Vienna.

 Why choose the CEU Quantitative Social Sciences bachelor's degree?